The true depth of the UK’s pothole problem revealed

 Notes to editors

 b.
-The minimum depth and width (in inches or cm) a reported pothole must be in order to be recorded as a pothole by your local authority.
+The minimum depth and width in cm a reported pothole must be in order to be recorded as a pothole by your local authority.

 2. The total pothole depth was taken as the number of potholes multiplied by the minimum pothole depth for that local authority.
-Where a local authority did not specify a minimum depth, a UK-wide median depth of 40mm was used.
+Where a local authority doesn’t specify a minimum depth, a UK-wide median depth of 40mm was used.

 For more information, contact our media team - email@example.com

 If your enquiry is time-critical, please write 'URGENT' in your email subject line.

 If you would like a ring-back, please remember to include your telephone number.

 Confused.com media team